pikulak/pywdbms/README.md

 * 2016-11-17
   * Manual testing (added another server for test multiple server sessions)
   * Added disconnect/connect
-  * Sidebar > now we can see if database is connected or not (by color)
+  * Sidebar > now we can see if database is connected or not (by color) (look for https://github.com/pikulak/pywdbms/tree/master/screenshots)